cloudera-labs/cloudera.exe/roles/prereq_python/README.md

 # prereq_python

-Install Python
+Install Python and pip.

 This role ensures that the correct versions of Python are installed on a host to meet the requirements of specified Cloudera Manager and Cloudera Runtime versions.
-It also handles the installation and update of the `pip` package manager for Python 3.
+It also handles the installation and update of the `pip` package manager.
 For environments that still require Python 2, the role provides a flag to control whether the installation is done via the system package manager or from source.

 To validate the required Python version for a given Cloudera Manager and Runtime, the [Cloudera on premise documentation](https://docs.cloudera.com/cdp-private-cloud-base/latest/installation/topics/cdpdc-cm-install-python-3.8.html) and the support matrix variables defined in the `cloudera.exe.prereq_supported` role are used.

 The role will:
 - Determine the required Python versions based on `cloudera_manager_version` and `cloudera_runtime_version`.
-- Install the necessary Python 3 packages if a supported version is not already present.
+- Install the necessary Python packages if a supported version is not already present and installations and upgrades are enabled.
-- Install or update the `pip` package for Python 3.
+- Install or update the `pip` package for Python.
-- If Python 2 is required, install it either via the system's package manager (`python2_package_install: true`) or from source (`python2_package_install: false`).
-- Ensure that the installed Python versions and `pip` are properly configured and accessible.
+- Ensure that the installed Python versions and `pip` are properly configured and updated.

 # Requirements

 - Root or `sudo` privileges are required on the target host to install system packages.
 - Network access to package repositories (for system packages) and PyPI (for pip).
-- If installing Python 2 from source, the host will require build tools (e.g., `gcc`, `make`, development headers).

 # Dependencies